 - Cruel and inhuman treatment

-- Imprisonment for 3 years or more
+- Imprisonment for three years or more

 - Living separate and apart

-After you submit your divorce papers to the court, you will receive two copies back, one of which you must have served on your spouse.
+After you submit your divorce papers to the court in Rochester, NY, you will receive two copies back, one of which you must have served on your spouse.
 Serving the documents informs your spouse that the divorce action has been initiated, and they can respond.

-The Timeframe for a New York Divorce
+The Timeframe for a Divorce in NY

-Divorce proceedings can last for a few months up to a few years.
+Divorce proceedings in NY, can last for a few months up to a few years.
 The time it takes to finalize yours depends on several factors, namely whether you have an uncontested or contested divorce.

-An uncontested divorce is one where both spouses agree to end the marriage.
-They also agree on how key issues should be resolved, such as child support, child custody and visitation, spousal support, and/or property division.
+An uncontested divorce in Rochester, NY, is one where both spouses agree to end the marriage.
+They also agree on how key family law issues should be resolved, such as child support, child custody and visitation, spousal support, and/or property division.

 These divorces usually last longer than uncontested because there may be a lot of back and forth between the couple as they try to resolve things out of court through methods such as mediation.

 Regardless of whether your divorce is contested or uncontested, the process is rarely simple.
 You might need to negotiate or compromise with your spouse to settle matters, and you might not be sure if the agreements are fair.

 Get the Legal Guidance You Need for Your Divorce

-Speak with us by calling (585) 449-4987 or contacting us online.
+Speak with our divorce lawyers serving Rochester by calling (585) 449-4987 or contacting our law firm online.